-Recently, we have managed to include in our species registry Philomelos Turdus in our laboratory.
-In this post, we will know a little more of this bird and the techniques used to determine its sex.
+Recently in our laboratory we have managed to include Turdus philomelos in our species register.
+In this post we will learn a little more about this bird and the techniques used to determine its sex.

-Like other species of Passeriformes, the male and female have a similar appearance, so it is challenging to differentiate them.
-Both sexes have brown backs with lower parts in a lighter tone and yellowish chest, and dark specks can be seen in the area of the neck, chest, and belly.
+Like other species of passerine, males and females are difficult to differentiate as they have a similar appearance.
+Both sexes have a brown back with lower parts in a lighter shade and a yellowish chest.
+In addition, dark spots can be seen on the neck, chest and belly area.

 Is my turd philomelos male or female?

 Due to this similarity, the best way to sex song thrushes is to us molecular techniques in the laboratory.

 The first step in this process is the extraction of DNA from feathers, blood or eggshell.
 The polymerase chain reaction (PCR) is then used since it is a fast and reliable method of gene amplification.
 The results of the PCR are then visualized by agarose gel electrophoresis.

 Sexing of Turdus philomelos by DNA

 The extraction of DNA consists of collecting genetic material for further study.
 DNA is a complex molecule that is located in the nucleus of cells.
 As DNA has such a small size, a large number of cells are required in order to facilitate the amplification of the required gene by PCR.
 For this reason it is important that the treated feathers are preferably plucked from the bird and not collected from the substrate of the cage, as this increases the number of cells adhered to the calamus.
 Once the cells have been obtained, they are broken open and the DNA is extracted.

 The PCR consists of copying many times a specific region of the genetic material that was obtained from the extraction process, ensuring that a large amount of material is available for visualization.
 The PCR functions by replicating the system that is used by a live cell during its metabolic processes.